 Tonnage providers, such as MPC Container Ships, own and charter-out container vessels to liner companies.
 Most vessel charters involve the ship owner providing a vessel to the carrier for a fixed period of time, with the ship owner also providing the ship’s crew, insurance and maintenance on the vessel.
 In common time charter agreements, the carrier is responsible for voyage costs, such as bunker fuel, canal charges and port fees.

 The fleet used to carry containers is made up of ocean-going vessels in different sizes, each with particular characteristics.
 Larger vessels will benefit from economies of scale and are best suited for long hauls between large ports, while smaller vessels have the flexibility to enter smaller ports.
 Large ports have on-shore cranes to load/offload containers to/from vessels and some smaller ports can only handle vessels equipped with on-board cranes, i.e. geared vessels.

 The size classes of container vessels can be categorized as follows:

-MPC Container Ships focuses on the ownership and operation of feeder container vessels.
-A large part of the global feeder fleet is deployed in regional and intra-regional services due to a combination of distance, volumes and port infrastructure restrictions as well as flexibility requirements, e.g. transhipment of containers from large vessels at deep-water ports into feeder vessels serving smaller ports in the regions (hub-and-spoke supply chains).
-Feeder services support main services by connecting ports on intercontinental shipping lanes with one or more smaller ports, which are not services by the main line vessels.
+MPC Container Ships focuses on the ownership and operation of smaller container vessels deployed in regional and intra-regional services due to a combination of distance, volumes and port infrastructure restrictions as well as flexibility requirements, e.g. transhipment of containers from large vessels at deep-water ports into smaller vessels serving minor ports in the regions (hub-and-spoke supply chains).
+Intra-regional services support main services by connecting ports on intercontinental shipping lanes with one or more smaller ports, which are not services by the main line vessels.